Beta This is a test version of the layout of this page. Take the survey to help us improve it

 - publish your school’s equality objectives - you should update this at least once every 4 years

-You need to include details of how your school is:
+You need to include details of:

 - eliminating discrimination (see the Equalities Act 2010)

 - improving equality of opportunity for people with protected characteristics

 - consulting and involving those affected by inequality in the decisions your school or college takes to promote equality and eliminate discrimination (affected people could include parents, pupils, staff and members of the local community)

 We recommend that all academies, free schools and colleges publish their complaints policy online.